SystemSpace/Compendium/compendium.rst

   You'll get them into whatever device you're using at that moment.

   We'll have to recode your files by hand :/

+Can I still rate the system after the transfer?
+Or will it be already destroyed afterwards?
+  You can rate it within the 1 minute of waiting room time.
+Afterwards you can't.

+  It's a strange bit sophisticated system.
+It's a bit like an interactive flowchart that decides the score as you go through it.

+How long does it take to complete it?
+  Depends on whether you want to seriously complete it or not.
+If you just want to go "wow 0/10" you can just keep sliding bottom right.

+What is the maximum value of SI (Satisfaction Index) a System can have?
+  Technically there is no maximum but the highest seen for Systems is like 4890.

+Which System got that 4890 SI?
+  Din, at launch, then the devs made it really shit.
+And now its at like 2449.

+Are closed system's ratings lower than general?
+  It's more about popularity and marketing than SI.
+Generally anything under 2000 is seen as bad.

+Can Users see System ratings before they enter them?
+  Yes.

+...Can TsukiRep see current System ratings?
+  I can.

+  Life has 291 SI (Satisfaction Index) in total.

+  4118 SI for LFE.

 Tsuki, the Representative